 Jim Donaldson had a love of humanity that was reflected in his deportment at the table, but he also had a deep commitment to the game of bridge.
 As a theoretician, he developed "Donaldson over No-trump", a convention used by many of the city's tournament players.
 He also invented a complete system: The Dogwood Diamond.
 As a player, Jim was simply terrific.
-In regionals and sectionals, he was a consistent winner, but he also performed internationally, at the point of the convention of the city's tournament players.
-He also invented a complete system: The Dogwood Diamond.
+In regionals and sectionals, he was a consistent winner, but he also performed internationally, at the prime alwering of the city's and New Orleans (1978) with Par Borg

 As a player, Jim was simply terrific.
-In regionals and sectionals, he was a consistent winner, but he also performed internationally, at the point of the city's convention of the city's tournament to the game of the city's tournament to the game of the city's tournament players.
-He also invented a complete system:

-Pairs Olympiads in Stockhom (1970) and New Orleans (1978), with Ron Rorg and Mike Strebinger respectively.
-Nationally, he won the Swiss Team Championships playing with Bruce Ferguson, Clarence Goppert, Neil Chambers June-July-August 1982
+In regionals and sectionals, he was a consistent winner, but he also performed internationally, at the Fairs Olympiads in Stockhom (1970) and New Orleans (1978), with Ron Borg and Mike Strebinger respectively.
+Nationally, he won the Swiss Team Championships playing with Bruce Ferguson, Clarence Goppert, Neil Chambers